 About Acrylamide

-The chemical compound Acrylamide, in its naturally occurring state, is a white, crystalline material that does not produce a smell, and is water-soluble.
+The chemical compound Acrylamide, in its naturally occurring state, is a white, crystalline material that does not produce a smell and is water-soluble.
 It is used in many industrial processes such as treating wastewater, making paper, processing ores, manufacturing dyes, extracting oil, and performing gel electrophoresis.
 Acrylamide also occurs in certain foods after they have been cooked and is generated when smoking a cigarette.

 Reasons for Testing